Aywa Runtime Documentation

 aywa support-bundle --redact

-Control plane Licenses, billing, registry tokens, instance metadata.
+Control plane Licenses, billing, registry tokens, Runtime Slot metadata.

 Customer runtime Calls, audio, transcripts, provider keys, tools, webhooks.